Archaeologists Make The Remarkable Discovery Of A 4,000-Year-Old Sumerian Port In Iraq

 The Italian team who discovered the port have been busy since 2011 working on locating the city of Abu Tbeirah, believed to have once been a satellite town of Ur, when they stumbled upon the oldest Sumerian port to have ever been found in Iraq, according to Haaretz.

 The city of Ur was once a massive and thriving urban center in Mesopotamia filled with both mansions and basic houses constructed out of mud plaster and reeds.
-It is noted for having had strong and structured legal and economic systems in place, which has been verified by the voluminous number of texts that have been recovered from various sites around the city.
+It is noted for having had strong and structured legal and economic systems in place, which has been verified by a large number of texts that have been recovered from various sites around the city.

 Sumerians originally inhabited Iraq over 6,000 years ago, and this resourceful group of people can be credited with the invention of the wheel, the 24-hour day, the world’s first writing system, the creation of the plow and the introduction of regions known as city-states.
 Having established the world’s first farming systems, after the discovery of the 4,000-year-old Sumerian port, it looks like we may also be able to now add seafaring to this long list of Sumerian accomplishments.